blakeembrey/is-generator/README.md

 # is-generator

-Check whether a given value is a generator function.
+Check whether a given value is a generator.

 ## Installation